 I think most of us have probably heard of artificial grass or turf.
 Some of you may have even considered installing it in your garden.
 After all, why wouldn’t you want to have it?
 Not only does it look beautiful all year round but it is extremely low maintenance too.
 This is great if you struggle to cut grass or you just don’t have the time.
-You don’t need to cut it or water it, plus it’s better for the environment as you will never need to use weedkiller or pesticides on it.
+You don’t need to cut it or water it.
+Plus it’s better for the environment as you will never need to use weedkillers or pesticides on it.
 So no bugs or slimy worms poking out of it after it’s rained!

 You might run into some difficulty when installing the artificial grass depending on the area you are covering, and also the location.

-Make sure that you remove your old lawn, use weed killer to kill any existing plant growth and also to prevent any regrowth.
+- Make sure that you remove your old lawn, use weed killer to kill any existing plant growth and also to prevent any regrowth.
 To be sure of no regrowth you really need to remove the top 5-8mm of lawn.

-Next, you need to create a boundary around the perimeter of the area where you are installing the artificial grass.
+- Next, you need to create a boundary around the perimeter of the area where you are installing the artificial grass.
 Use timber to do this and once complete, use a spare piece of timber and a hammer to knock the wood into the soil until it sits level with the area.

-The soil must then be compacted so it is firm but still porous – you will need a vibrating plate to complete this stage.
+- The soil must then be compacted so it is firm but still porous – you will need a vibrating plate to complete this stage.

 You can follow this easy but detailed step-by-step installation guide which will tell you everything you need to do next in order to lay your artificial grass correctly.

 If you are covering quite a large area it might be difficult to complete on your own.
 You will need to build joins or seams which is where it can get a bit tricky.
 If you do not join the seams correctly, it will show and potentially ruin your artificial grass.
 So I recommend assessing your skill level to make sure this is something you’d be able to do.
-There are instructions on how to create joins under the installation guide I mentioned earlier.
+There are instructions on creating joins under the installation guide I mentioned earlier.